mrismanaziz/Reforestation/README.md

-## Why do fish live in salt water?
-Because pepper makes them sneeze!
+## Why don’t skeletons ever go trick or treating?
+Because they have nobody to go with.